 Students increase their options for realizing form and develop their personal imagery through exploring various printmaking techniques.
-The course focuses on the link between printmaking issues and the expressive qualities contained within, leading to a more understood personal statement.
+The course will focus on the link between printmaking issues and the expressive qualities contained within: leading to a more understood personal statement.
 Further investigation and exploration of historical antecedents and contemporary examples will help students develop their creative vision.
-Through these investigations, students learn how printmaking can reflect and embody an expressive response to the world around us.
-Prerequisite: Printmaking I
+Through these investigations, students will learn how printmaking can reflect and embody an expressive response to the world around us.
+Prerequisite: Printmaking I abilities to create meaningful composition, space, and movement both in class problems and in individual independent projects.
+Intensive investigations of composition will focus on the dynamic relationship between form (the figure) and content.
+Prerequisite: Drawing II